-Your android headunit has been running perfectly for a couple of months and then suddenly, it’s not working.
-There is a black screen, no display, but it was working just now.
+Your Android headunit has been running flawlessly for a couple of months, and then suddenly, it’s not working.
+There is a black screen and no display, but it doesn’t work now.

 Check for power

-Every android headunit needs power.
-The 12v system powers the head unit.
-You need to check for a 12v supply being present at the headunit loom and the GND or earth also being present to make a circuit.
+Every Android headunit needs power.
+The 12v system powers the head unit, and you need to check for a 12v supply being present at the headunit loom and the GND or earth also being present to make a circuit.

-Fuses protect the 12v circuits and there can be several fuses involved in the supply to the android headunit.
+Fuses protect the 12v circuits, and several fuses can be involved in the supply to the Android headunit.
 Checking for 12v at the head unit plug is a fast way to check all those fuses in one test.
-If you have a 12v supply at the power pin of the headunit then your fuses are good.
+If you have a 12v supply at the power pin of the headunit, then your fuses are good.

 No power at the rear of the headunit or on the can bus box can indicate a blown fuse.
 You would need to change the fuse and see if it blows again.
-If the replacement fuse also blows, then check for a trapped or chafed supply cable.
+Check for a trapped or chafed supply cable if the replacement fuse also blows.

-If you have power to the headunit and there is no can bus box, then you could well have one of the many non working android head units.
-They follow a familiar pattern: working perfectly one moment then just not working, a black screen.
-No sound, no picture is bad motherboard.
+If you have power to the headunit and there is no can bus box, you could have one of the many non-working Android head units.
+They follow a familiar pattern: working ideally one moment, then just not working, a black screen.
+No sound and no picture are due to a bad motherboard.

 Magic Reset Button (RST)

 You can try pressing the reset (RST) button if you can find it.
-This will powercycle the headunit.
-You have quite probably tried unplugging the power connector from the headunit while testing for the 12v supplies being present, but pressing that tiny button with the end of a SIM eject tool just one more time can help you fell that you have tried everything.
+This will power-cycle the headunit.
+You have probably tried unplugging the power connector from the headunit while testing for the 12v supplies being present, but pressing that tiny button with the end of a SIM eject tool just one more time can help you feel that you have tried everything.

-The android headunits are not unknown to fail very quickly and although some manage to struggle on for years, quite a few only make it to 18 months or so.
-The cost of repair can out strip the cost of replacement and after 18 months the technology has moved on anyway.
-This could be a good excuse to replace it with a later model.
-Just as you would with a phone.
+The Android headunits are not unknown to fail very quickly, and although some struggle for years, quite a few only make it to 18 months or so.
+The repair cost can outstrip the cost of replacement, and after 18 months, the technology has moved on anyway.
+This could be a good excuse to replace it with a later model, just as you would with a phone.